Poundland Foundation

 Overview

-The Poundland Foundation was registered as a charity in April 2021 (charity number 1194291, also registered in Scotland SC051673) with an ambitious commitment to distribute £3 million in grants over two years.
-Since its establishment in May 2021, the Foundation has raised over £7 million, supporting families and communities across the UK through a mix of strategic national partnerships and grassroots community grants.
+The Poundland Foundation was registered as a charity in April 2021 (charity number 1194291 in England and Wales, and SC051673 in Scotland, registered 29 March 2022) with an ambitious commitment to distribute £3 million in grants over two years.
+By September 2024, the Foundation had raised over £7 million, supporting families and communities across the UK through a mix of strategic national partnerships and grassroots community grants.
 The Foundation operates a tiered grant-making approach, providing multi-year strategic grants to national charity partners, annual Hero Grants focused on themed challenges, and small community grants including the Kits 4 Kids programme.
-The partnership with national children's charities has received industry recognition, winning Gold for 'Best alignment of brand values during a CSR programme' and Bronze for 'Best foundation' at industry awards.
+The partnership with national children's charities has received industry recognition, winning Gold for 'Best alignment of brand values during a CSR programme', Bronze for 'Best foundation', and being highly commended for 'Most innovative collaboration' at the Corporate Engagement Awards.

 Funding Priorities